Alan Freed: New York stations

 In July 1954, following his success on the air in Cleveland, Freed moved to WINS (1010 AM) in New York City.
 Hardin, the original Moondog, later took a court action suit against WINS for damages against Freed for infringement in 1956, arguing prior claim to the name "Moondog", under which he had been composing since 1947.
 Hardin collected a $6,000 judgment from Freed, as well as an agreement to give up further usage of the name Moondog.
 Freed left the station in May 1958 "after a riot at a dance in Boston featuring Jerry Lee Lewis".
 WINS eventually became an around-the-clock Top 40 rock and roll radio station, and would remain so until April 19, 1965, long after Freed left and three months after he had died—when it became an all-news outlet.

-Earlier, in 1955 and 1956, Freed had hosted "The Camel Rock and Roll Dance Party", so named for the sponsor Camel cigarettes.
+Earlier, in 1956, Freed had hosted "The Camel Rock and Roll Dance Party", so named for the sponsor Camel cigarettes.
 The half hour program headlined Count Basie and his Orchestra and later Sam The Man Taylor and His Orchestra, and featured weekly rock n roll guests such as LaVern Baker, Clyde McPhatter and Frankie Lymon and the Teenagers.
 The radio program was also referred to as "Alan Freed's Rock 'n' Roll Dance Party" on CBS Radio from New York.

 Freed also worked at WABC (AM) starting in May 1958 but was fired from that station on November 21, 1959, after refusing to sign a statement for the FCC that he had never accepted payola bribes.

 He subsequently arrived at a small Los Angeles station, KDAY (1580 AM) and worked there for about one year.

 Film and television

 Freed also appeared in a number of pioneering rock and roll motion pictures during this period.
-These films were often welcomed with tremendous enthusiasm by teenagers because they brought visual depictions of their favorite American acts to the big screen, years before music videos would present the same sort of image on the small television screen.
+These jukebox musicals were often welcomed with tremendous enthusiasm by teenagers because they brought visual depictions of their favorite American acts to the big screen, years before music videos would present the same sort of image on the small television screen.

 Freed appeared in several motion pictures that presented many of the big musical acts of his day, including: